chris-kck/chris-kck/README.md

 ❯ ⚡ Fun fact: Started using the internet in the Dial-up era. <br>
 ❯ 😄 Pronouns: IT <br>

-❯ 👯 I’m looking to collaborate on TS/PY Open Source projects.
+❯ 👯 I’m looking to collaborate on TS/PY Open Source projects.<br>
 ❯ 🤔 I’m looking for help with advancing my DevOps knowledge.

 <div align="center">